MarceauKa/shaark/readme.md

 Encryption is made on the fly for your chests, but you can manually encrypt or decrypt them by running `php artisan shaarli:chests:encrypt` or `php artisan shaarli:chests:decrypt`.

+## Dependencies

+Our dependencies with link to their documentation and why we use it.

+### PHP

+- [laravel-auth-checker](https://github.com/404labfr/laravel-auth-checker) is used to keep a trace of auth attempts
+- [scout](https://laravel.com/docs/6.x/scout) is used for full-text search in database
+- [excel](https://github.com/Maatwebsite/Laravel-Excel) is used to generate exports as xlsx or csv
+- [valuestore](https://github.com/spatie/valuestore) is used for application settings
+- [puphpeteer](https://github.com/nesk/puphpeteer/) is used to save your links as PDF using a chrome browser
+- [youtube-dl-php](https://github.com/norkunas/youtube-dl-php) is a bridge to youtube-dl to save you links (youtube, soundcloud, ...) as a local copy

+### JS

+- [bootstrap](http://getbootstrap.com) is used as CSS framework
+- [vue](https://github.com/vuejs/vue) is used as JS framework
+- [axios](https://github.com/axios/axios) is for http requests
+- [mavon-editor](https://github.com/hinesboy/mavonEditor) is used as markdown editor for stories
+- [vue-markdown](https://github.com/miaolz123/vue-markdown) is used as markdown parser for stories
+- [vue-multiselect](https://vue-multiselect.js.org/) is used for the tags system
+- [vue-toasted](https://github.com/shakee93/vue-toasted) is used for in app notifications
+- [vuedraggable](https://www.npmjs.org/package/vuedraggable) is used to reorder items in chests
+- [vue-clickaway](https://github.com/simplesmiler/vue-clickaway) is used to close search bar when clicked away

 ## Tests